 Trying to figure out what setting is best for your child can be a very difficult decision to make.
-There are a number of settings in the education system that could be suitable for your child such as attending all mainstream classes, attending an Autism-specific unit within a school, attending a mixture of mainstream and autism-specific classes or a school specifically for those with disabilities or learning difficulties.
+There are a number of settings in the education system that could be suitable for your child such as attending all mainstream classes, attending an Autism-specific class within a school, attending a mixture of mainstream and autism-specific classes or a school specifically for those with disabilities or learning differences.
 The preferred position would always be to have your child attend mainstream classes where possible.
 However, as a parent, you know what is best for your child.
 Sometimes your child will need more one on one time which may not be possible in mainstream classrooms.
 Sometimes your child might struggle with particular subjects and may not be able to attend mainstream classes for those subjects.
-Sometimes your child might have an additional difficulty such as ADHD or Dyspraxia which might mean they struggle to absorb teaching in a mainstream setting.
+Sometimes your child might have an additional disability such as ADHD or Dyspraxia which might mean they require additional support which isn’t available in a mainstream setting.
 It can be difficult to find a balance between setting your child with an appropriate level of challenge in order to encourage their social and emotional development as much as possible while also keeping them in a setting that they are sufficiently supported.

 Unfortunately, due to high demand, even if when receiving a diagnosis if you are told that your child will need access to a special class, that does not mean they will receive a place.
 Eligibility does not guarantee that a place will be available for them.